-A collaborative arrangement with The Morley Agricultural Foundation allows access to a different environment for multi-site experimentation 10 miles from the John Innes Centre.
+We have a collaborative arrangement with The Morley Agricultural Foundation which allows us to do multi-site experimentation, 10 miles from the John Innes Centre.

 The sites form part of many international collaborations providing both a UK environment for experimental material and the expertise for appropriate cultivation.